Nathaniel Parker: Film and television

-In 1989, Parker portrayed Jamie Jasper in the tenth episode of Inspector Morse.
-In 1997, he portrayed King David in a made-for-TV film.
+In a 2007 Radio Times interview, Parker said that his first big television break came in 1988 when he played a Battle of France pilot in ITV's six-part drama Piece of Cake.

+Another early role was Wilfred Owen in Derek Jarman's War Requiem, a 1989 film adaptation of Benjamin Britten's War Requiem with Laurence Olivier in his last screen role, as an old soldier.
+In 1989, Parker portrayed Jamie Jasper in the tenth episode of Inspector Morse "Deceived by Flight".
+Four years later, Parker played Edward Rochester in John Duigan's 1993 film adaptation of Jean Rhys' Wide Sargasso Sea.
+Reviewing this 'prequel' to Jane Eyre, Vincent Canby said in his review that Parker: "is exceptionally good in a difficult, shadowy role".

 Parker played a variety of television costume drama roles, such as: Martin Jordan in the 1995 TV production of Joanna Trollope's A Village Affair, Gabriel Oak in the Granada/WGBH-TV co- production of Far From the Madding Crowd (1997), and Martin Tanley in the comedy film Beverly Hills Ninja (1997) with Chris Farley and Chris Rock.
+That year he portrayed King David in a made-for-TV film.

 He also played Rawdon Crawley in a BBC version of Vanity Fair (1998).
 The New York Times reviewer Caryn James said of his performance: "More than anyone else in the series, Nathaniel Parker brings some complexity to his character."
-He also played Harold Skimpole in the BAFTA-winning BBC1 dramatisation of Bleak House (2005).
+He also played the irresponsible and selfish Harold Skimpole in the BAFTA-winning BBC1 dramatisation of Bleak House (2005).

-In a 2007 Radio Times interview, Parker said that his first big television break came in 1988 when he played a Battle of France pilot in ITV's six-part drama Piece of Cake.

-Another early role was Wilfred Owen in Derek Jarman's War Requiem, a 1989 film adaptation of Benjamin Britten's War Requiem.
-It co-starred Laurence Olivier, in his last screen role, as an old soldier.
-Four years later, Parker played Edward Rochester in John Duigan's 1993 film adaptation of Jean Rhys' Wide Sargasso Sea.
-Reviewing this 'prequel' to Jane Eyre, Vincent Canby said in his review that Parker: "is exceptionally good in a difficult, shadowy role".

 From 2001 to 2007, Parker played the titular character in the long-running BBC1 crime series The Inspector Lynley Mysteries, perhaps his best-known role.
 His co-star was Sharon Small as his assistant, Detective Sergeant Barbara Havers.
 When the series premiered on PBS in 2002, The Wall Street Journal wrote that it was "fully worthy of the Mystery! label."
-At the same time, he played Master Gracey in The Haunted Mansion,(2003), Albert Speer in the BBC production of 2006 Nuremberg: Nazis on Trial and Dunstan Thorn in the fantasy film Stardust (2007).
-Parker also starred briefly in St Trinian's (directed by his brother, Oliver).
+At the same time, he played Master Gracey in The Haunted Mansion (2003), Albert Speer in the 2006 BBC production Nuremberg: Nazis on Trial, and Dunstan Thorn in the fantasy film Stardust (2007).
+Parker also appeared briefly in St Trinian's (directed by his brother, Oliver).